 Our Mission, Vision and Values

-To be effective in providing and advocating a wide selection of holistic education and support resources for emotional, mental health and addiction issues.
+Our Mission To enhance and sustain the well-being of persons facing emotional, mental health and addiction issues.
+Our Vision To be effective in providing and advocating a wide selection of holistic education and support resources for emotional, mental health and addiction issues.
+Our Values

 - Client-centric service – putting the needs of the clients first would be a key service principle.